SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 # Getting started

-In the following, we describe how to get started with this project.
 You will create a new **private** repository based on this repository and run the application locally to get familiar with it.

 > In the original session, the participants were handed out a participantId.
 If you go through the tasks on your own, make up your own id.
 We recommend to refrain from using personal data.